gvSIGAssociation/gvsig-desktop-scripting-addBasicTimeSupportToDatasource/README.md

 * Name of the attribute that contains the time information.
 * Pattern used to recognize the date contained in the attribute.

-The tool create a new virtual attribute con this information in the data source.
+The tool create a new virtual attribute with this information in the data source.

 This tool is only able to handle times in date format.
-It can not work with sequences.
+It can not work with sequences (seconds, minutes, hours, days ...).